Barcode Mismatch

 cell.barcodes <- rownames(seuratObj[[]])

-# removing the _1 at the end of the barcodes)
+# removing the _1 at the end of the barcodes (adjust regex if your suffix differs)

 cell.barcodes <- paste0(seuratObj$orig.ident, "_", cell.barcodes)